charlesrosenbauer/Microarchitecture-and-You/text/Memory/caches.md

 Storing the range of addresses for some data takes a bit of memory.
 If we have 48 bit addresses, the address for a single byte takes up a minimum of 6x more memory than the actual byte does.
 This is a *lot* of overhead, and gives us no temporal locality above the bit level.
 So instead of one byte, caches typically use groups of 64 bytes.
 So that they don't have to store two numbers for the range, they only store one address and assume the end of the cache line is 64 bytes later in memory.
 A 64B cache line will also use a 64 byte alignment to knock off an extra 6 bits from that address and simplify some of the logistics.

+Due to the relatively small size of cache lines, it's not uncommon for caches to contain hundreds to thousands of them.

 ---

 **Cache Associativity**